10 diverse & amazing landscape locations to photograph in NZ

 Southern Alps at sunset, Aoraki Mt Cook

 Another great way to get up close and personal with the mountains is to do a multi-day hike on one of NZ’s Great Walk Tracks.
-Opinions differ which Great Walk is the best for scenery but having hiked both The Routeburn Track and The Milford Track, I’d argue they are equally beautiful for different reasons, you spend longer with elevated views on the Routeburn Track but the walk through the Clinton valley up over Mackinnon Pass and back down the Arthur Valley provides such a variety of scenery!
+Opinions differ which Great Walk is the best for scenery but having hiked The Routeburn Track, The Milford Track, and The Kepler Track (check out these posts for more inspiration), I’d argue they are all equally beautiful for different reasons, the main point is that you get to spend multiple days among the beautiful Fiordland mountains.

 lake harris routeburn track